poojithasandra/InfluenceHealthExerciseGoogleDocs/README.md

       Screenshots of TestNG results are attached here

 documents folder

       Testcases excel file and requirements document are attached here

  test-output
       output report folder

+Built With:

+Maven                           - Dependency Management Selenium Webdriver with Java    - Test scripts writing Page Factory                    -  Objects repository TestNG                          - For running testcases and generating reports

    As of now I have used Selenium with Test NG and POM,   Cumcumber BDD framework can also be used for this project